Can my membership be used on more than one computer?

 How do I reset my or my child's/student's password?

 You can reset your child's/student's password (and your own) from the Dashboard of your user account.
-Log in with your customer email and password, then either edit your own password in the Account Holder Information, or go to Student Information and edit your child's password (Educators click on a Student name and then edit).
+Log in with your customer email and password, then either edit your own password on the Profile page, or go to Child Accounts and edit a child's password.

 How can I update my email address and/or account information?

-You can change the email address associated with your account from the Dashboard of your user account when you are logged in.
-Log in with your original email and password, then click the EDIT button to edit your account holder information.
+You can change the email address associated with your account from the Profile page of your Dashboard when you are logged in.
+Log in with your original email and password, go to the Profile page, update the information, then click Submit at the bottom.
 Contact us if you are unable to access your account.

 What makes Red Apple Reading different from other programs?